 There are many more ways you can make extra money as a real estate agent.
 If you’re already a licensed agent, you can sign up on Airtasker and instantly access real estate gigs such as rental inspection, landscaping, and taking property photos and videos.
 The best part?
 Doing one to two weekly tasks will help you earn a few hundred bucks per month.

 Create your profile and start browsing jobs in minutesStart earning now

 Frequently asked questions

 Yes.
 Being a real estate agent isn’t a 9-to-5 job, so whenever you have extra time, you can work as a property photographer, landscaper, property manager, writer, and more.
-You can find other ways to make more money with a real estate licence by signing up on Airtasker.
+You can find other ways to make more money with a real estate license by signing up on Airtasker.

 Real estate agents, brokers, and realtors may all sound the same, but they have differences.

-Real estate agents are licenced individuals who help people buy, sell, and rent real estate.
+Real estate agents are licensed individuals who help people buy, sell, and rent real estate.
 Brokers are agents with a broker license who hire agents to make sales and ensure they comply with the law.
 Agents cannot work directly with clients without a broker.